Zabihullah Mujahid: Taliban spokesman

-Mujahid became the Taliban's spokesman in January 2007 following the arrest of Muhammad Hanif by the National Directorate of Security (NDS), in the border town of Torkham while crossing from Pakistan.
+Tahir Shah Siddiqi adopted the pseudonym "Zabihullah Mujahid" during the Taliban insurgency.
+He became the Taliban's spokesman in January 2007 following the arrest of Muhammad Hanif by the National Directorate of Security (NDS), in the border town of Torkham while crossing from Pakistan.
 As a Taliban spokesman, Mujahid communicated the group's message to Afghan and international media.
 He has been responsible for confirming or denying involvement in attacks across Afghanistan and also released videos on his Twitter account showing the Taliban's activity throughout the conflict.

 On 21 April 2017, Mujahid claimed Taliban responsibility for an attack on an army base in Mazar-i-Sharif that killed more than 140 soldiers.
 On 21 January 2019, Mujahid claimed Taliban responsibility for an attack on a training centre of the National Directorate of Security (NDS) that killed over 100 security personnel.
 On 29 November 2020, Mujahid claimed responsibility for an attack on army base in Afghanistan that killed 30 security personnel.

 On 17 July 2021, Mujahid apologized for the death of Reuters' Indian journalist Danish Siddiqui, who was killed in a clash between Afghan forces and Taliban.
 Mujahid claimed the Taliban were not aware of how Siddiqui died, asking journalists to inform the Taliban before entering war zone so that the group can "take proper care of that particular individual".